wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 You can customize the layout and branding of user interfaces like the login page, register page, username and password recovery pages, and single sign-on pages.

-All UIs are available in the `authenticationendpoint`, `accountrecoveryendpoint`, and, `x509certificateauthenticationendpoint` apps located in `<IS_HOME>/repository/deployment/server/webapps` folder.
+All UIs are available in the `authenticationendpoint`, `accountrecoveryendpoint`, and `x509certificateauthenticationendpoint` apps located in `<IS_HOME>/repository/deployment/server/webapps` folder.

 ## General components of the UI